What is Azure Security Center?

 Security Center's threat protection enables you to detect and prevent threats at the Infrastructure as a Service (IaaS) layer, non-Azure servers as well as for Platforms as a Service (PaaS) in Azure.

 Security Center's threat protection includes fusion kill-chain analysis, which automatically correlates alerts in your environment based on cyber kill-chain analysis, to help you better understand the full story of an attack campaign, where it started and what kind of impact it had on your resources.

-With Security Center, you get native integration with Windows Defender Advanced Threat Protection out of the box.
-This means that without any configuration, your Windows virtual machines and servers are fully integrated with Security Center's recommendations and assessments.
-Advanced threat detection is also offered out of the box for Linux virtual machines and servers.
+Security Center includes automatic, native integration with Microsoft Defender Advanced Threat Protection.
+This means that without any configuration, your Windows and Linux machines are fully integrated with Security Center's recommendations and assessments.

 In addition, Security Center lets you automate application control policies on server environments.
 The adaptive application controls in Security Center enable end-to-end app whitelisting across your Windows servers.
 You don't need to create the rules and check violations, it's all done automatically for you.